top of page

 Depilated skin, plant fibre, and sinew bind the continental trade goods to the ancestral lineage.

-continental trade networks stretching from the Arctic to the Pacific coast.
+that ran from the Arctic to the Pacific coast.

 George A'Huille — Sidoman Hahul (1826–c.1890)